jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-There is a difference between happiness and wisdom: he that thinks himself the happiest man is really so; but he that thinks himself the wisest is generally the greatest fool.
+Always be smarter than the people who hire you.
-- Francis Bacon
+- Lena Horne

-Updated on: [9/21/2023]
+Updated on: [9/22/2023]
 <!-- #quoteEnd -->
 </pre>